 technique of give and take that lead to the agreement's adoption.
 The agreement established mechanisms to predict school district boundaries among the twelve member districts.
 It set procedures for Columbus to acquire new territory in the future, and established revenue sharing between Columbus City Schools and the suburban districts.
 The success of the agreement's adoption resulted in the Ohio General Assembly’s approval, and Governor Celeste’s signing of the agreement.

-1986 - Present - Both Columbus City Schools and the suburban districts (including South-Western City Schools) have gained by identifying mutual growth corridors, economic development, shared revenue, and the ability to successfully plan for the long term.
+1986 - 2016 - Both Columbus City Schools and the suburban districts (including South-Western City Schools) have gained by identifying mutual growth corridors, economic development, shared revenue, and the ability to successfully plan for the long term.
 Today, when unincorporated land is annexed to a municipality, it is served by the school district or that municipality.
-The Win-Win Agreement was reauthorized by all twelve originating schools in 1992, 1998, and 2004; with the exception of Reynoldsburg City Schools, which opted out of the agreement in 1998.
+The Win-Win Agreement was reauthorized by all twelve originating schools in 1992, 1998, 2004 and 2010; with the exception of Reynoldsburg City Schools, which opted out of the agreement in 1998.
 In 2016, the Columbus Board of Education approved a series of bilateral agreements with the boards of education of South-Western, Westerville, and Hilliard school districts.
 The Dublin and Groveport-Madison school districts each established new agreements with Columbus.

 Primary Benefits of the Win-Win Agreement

 • To provide stable territorial boundaries for long-range educational planning.